jens-limbach/SSv2-custom-sample-object/README.md

 -   Check if all the enum values are generated correctly
 -   Add a notes entity and api
--   Add a timeline event
+-   Re-name the referenced entity in the generated event
 -   Remove the sample sub-structure in notes

-14. upload the adjusted metadata file in custom services
+15. upload the adjusted metadata file in custom services

-14. Add UI’s to your custom service
+16. Add UI’s to your custom service

-15. Assign it to your user via a business role
+17. Assign it to your user via a business role

-16. Test!
+18. Test!

+19. After this is working we can start to build the custom UI on top of our running backend service!